vlang/vlang-blog/docs/hero-image.md

 - The graphic elements used must follow the [style guide](style-guide.md).
   These include components like text, which must use stipulated fonts.
 - It is recommended to have the hero image be in landscape mode.
-- Additionally, the preferred resolution is **1600x900**.
+- The preferred resolution is **1600x900**.
-- It is not necessary to stick to the enforce the colour palette restrictions on all images.
-However, it is expected that at least the elements will conform to the standard.
+- There is no compulsion to choose images based on the official palette colours.
+It is sufficient to use them for graphic elements like text, icons, just enough to maintain the consistency of the design language and play nice with the underlying image.

 ## Design Hints